 The Department of Homeland Security (DHS) announced on September 14, 2020 that forced labor goods from China are now banned.
 The U.S. Customs and Border Protection (CBP) has issued Withhold Release Orders on products produced in China’s Xinjiang province.
 In a statement Acting CBP Commissioner Mark A. Morgan stated that the forced labor goods banned sends “a clear message to the international community that we will not tolerate the illicit, inhumane, and exploitative practices of forced labor in U.S. supply chains.”

-The Uighurs are a native ethic minority in the Xinjiang province of China.
-Most are Uighurs are Muslims.
-The Chinese government has detained between 1 to 3 million Uighurs in “re-education” centers to undergo psychological indoctrination programs.
+The Uyghurs are a native ethnic minority in the Xinjiang province of China.
+Most Xinjiang Uyghurs are Muslims.
+The Chinese government has detained between 1 to 3 million Uyghurs in “re-education” centers to undergo psychological indoctrination programs.
 This program is considered the largest internment of an ethnic-religious minority since World War II.

 Australian Strategic Policy Institute Report